 Sound sleep is one of the easiest and most powerful factors we can control in ensuring our kids are emotionally and physically equipped for the demands of daily life and learning.

-During early adolescence, the change in a child’s hormones means that they are likely to find it difficult to go to sleep as quickly and as early as they have previously.
-This is a result of a change in the timing of their brain’s production of melatonin.
+Sleep researcher, Professor Mary Carskadin says that during early adolescence, kids are likely to find it difficult to go to sleep as quickly and as early as they have previously.
+This is a result of a change in the timing of their brain’s uptake of melatonin.
+This change can mean they fall asleep up to two hours later!

 Adolescents enhance the problem of fatigue by entertaining themselves in the hours before they fall asleep with electronic media.
 By nature, the movement, colour and noise of these devices activate the brain making it even harder to fall asleep.
 Light from devices also cues the brain to stay in a state of alertness.